 Learning Optimal Prescriptive Trees from Observational Data

-We consider the problem of learning an optimal prescriptive tree (i.e., a personalized treatment assignment policy in the form of a binary tree) of moderate depth, from observational data.
+We consider the problem of learning an optimal prescriptive tree (i.e., an interpretable treatment assignment policy in the form of a binary tree) of moderate depth, from observational data.
 This problem arises in numerous socially important domains such as public health and personalized medicine, where interpretable and data-driven interventions are sought based on data gathered … Read more

 Strong Optimal Classification Trees

-Decision trees are among the most popular machine learning (ML) models and are used routinely in applications ranging from revenue management and medicine to bioinformatics.
-In this paper, we consider the problem of learning optimal binary classification trees.
-Literature on the topic has burgeoned in recent years, motivated both by the empirical suboptimality of heuristic … Read more
+Decision trees are among the most popular machine learning models and are used routinely in applications ranging from revenue management and medicine to bioinformatics.
+In this paper, we consider the problem of learning optimal binary classification trees with univariate splits.
+Literature on the topic has burgeoned in recent years, motivated both by the empirical suboptimality … Read more

 Learning Optimal Classification Trees: Strong Max-Flow Formulations